TempleOfNayra/cyrus-network-website/elevator-pitch.md

 4. Payment releases automatically
 5. Reputation scores update on-chain

-What Bob delivered—cash, coffee beans, energy certificates—is abstracted.
-The protocol only sees: *escrow → verification → settlement.*
+What Bob delivered is **abstracted away** — the protocol only coordinates: *escrow → verification → settlement.*

 ---

 ### Why This Works

-**Non-custodial:** We never touch funds.
-Just coordination.
+**Non-custodial:** Cyrus Network never touches user funds.
+Smart contracts manage escrow; we provide coordination.
 **Regulatory arbitrage:** We're infrastructure, not a money transmitter.
 **Human + crypto:** Smart contracts for settlement, local brokers for verification.
 **Network effects:** Each broker serves multiple use cases; each use case adds liquidity.